 • Other 315/390/433 MHz traffic — newer Wi-Fi mesh nodes, electric-vehicle charge controllers, and even some doorbell systems share these bands.
 Interference is intermittent, which is why HomeLink works at noon and fails at 11 PM.

 Diagnostic: roll closer to the gate.
 If HomeLink works at 20 feet but not at 60, you have a range issue, not a code issue.
-A range extender on the opener side, or moving the opener’s antenna to a higher mount, often fixes it.
+A recurring pattern owners hit is that usable range collapses to roughly 10 feet — close enough to pair, too short to be useful from the street.
+Before blaming the module, confirm the opener’s antenna wire is hanging straight and fully extended, not coiled up inside the housing.
+A range extender on the opener side, or moving the opener’s antenna to a higher mount, often recovers the rest.

 4. Receiver-side failure